-Welcome to our new 6-week blog series, the Marketing Map Tutorial.
-Every week, we'll go in depth into one of the elements of a successful marketing plan to help your business flourish.
-This week, we'll start with the most important part of any marketing initiative: the target market.
+Welcome to our blog series, the Marketing Map Tutorial.
+Here, we’ll go in depth into one of the elements of a successful marketing plan to help your business flourish.
+This week, we’ll start with the most important part of any marketing initiative: the target market.

 What’s a target market?